Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 		s3_client.upload_file(filepath, s3_bucket, s3_key)
 ```

-# Exceptions
+# When should you break these rules?

-These aren't hard rules: in some cases it's best to ignore them.
+As always, there are some cases where it's OK to break the rules a little bit.

 One instance is calling functions that take or returs a `dict`.
 This
 is common when serializing or de-serializing data, like in the standard